Share this article

 • Protect from parasites.
 Local forests and creek areas can be home to ticks and fleas year-round.
 Use vet-recommended preventatives and give your pup a thorough check after woodland walks.

 • Plan ahead for time away.
-It’s always a good idea to sort your pet care as soon as you book a trip, if not before.
+It’s always a good idea to arrange your pet care as soon as you book a trip, if not before.
 Our verified sitters care for your pets in the comfort of their own home, helping them stay relaxed and happy while you’re away.

 Connecting with pet sitters in Chattanooga